“If Presbyterians don’t support Presbyterian mission, who will?”

 Mission Work and Support

 The church’s support of international programs spans a variety of causes.
-We support groups working in the Arizona desert that supply water to immigrants along the border area with Mexico, send funds to Presbyterian mission workers in Peru, and help a non-profit organization in Hungary that resettles refugees.
+We support groups working in the Arizona desert that supply water to immigrants along the border area with Mexico and send funds to Presbyterian mission workers worldwide.

 Los Desconocidos (The Unknown) and the Migrant Quilt Project was founded in Tucson by a group of volunteers who work to sustain the lives of migrants who cross the border in the Sonoran Desert with little water, food, and aid.
 The group cares about the injustice of migration in a global economy.
 Since 2007, the group has cleaned up numerous sites, where migrants leave behind all their possessions before they continue the next leg of their journey.
 These campsites are scattered throughout the vast deserts along the border between Mexico and the United States.
 Los Desconocidos recycles the items, including water bottles, plastic bags, food containers, clothing, and shoes, found at the campsites.
 Many volunteers clean the desert campsites while other volunteers embroider quilts for the Migrant Quilt Project to honor the men, women, and children who have perished along the border between Mexico and the United States.